gdborton/webpack-parallel-uglify-plugin/README.md

       sourceMap, // Optional Boolean.
 This slows down the compilation.
 Defaults to false.
       uglifyJS: {
         // These pass straight through to uglify-js@3.
-        // Cannot be used with uglifyES.
+        // Cannot be used with terser.
-        // Defaults to {} if not neither uglifyJS or uglifyES are provided.
+        // Defaults to {} if not neither uglifyJS or terser are provided.
-        // You should use this option if you need to ensure es5 support. uglify-js will produce an error message
+        // You should use this option if you need to ensure es5 support. uglify-js will produce an
-        // if it comes across any es6 code that it can't parse.
+        // error message if it comes across any es6 code that it can't parse.
       },
-      uglifyES: {
+      terser: {
-        // These pass straight through to uglify-es.
+        // These pass straight through to terser.
         // Cannot be used with uglifyJS.
+        // terser is a fork of uglify-es, a version of uglify that supports ES6+ version of uglify
-        // uglify-es is a version of uglify that understands newer es6 syntax.
-You should use this option if the
+        // that understands newer es6 syntax.
+You should use this option if the files that you're
-        // files that you're minifying do not need to run in older browsers/versions of node.
+        // minifying do not need to run in older browsers/versions of node.
       }
     }),
   ],